Ethics for Case Managers

 DEFAMATION OF CHARACTER

 Defamation of character is communication that is untrue and injures the good name or reputation of another or in any way brings that person into disrepute.
 This includes clients as well as other healthcare professionals.
 When the communication is oral, it is called slander; when it is written, it is called libel.
-Prudent healthcare professionals: 1) record only objective data about clients, such as data related to treatment plans and 2) follow agency policies and approved channels when the conduct of a colleague endangers client safety (Hamilton, 1996; Stanford & Connor, 2012).
+Prudent case managers: 1) record only objective data about clients, such as data related to treatment plans and 2) follow agency policies and approved channels when the conduct of a colleague endangers client safety (Stanford & Connor, 2020).

 INVASION OF PRIVACY